If you want to turn your dream of owning your own home into sweet reality, here are the steps you need to take.

-To qualify for a mortgage, university graduates will need to show that you have a regular income, so the first step towards realising your dream of home ownership will be getting a job.
+To qualify for a mortgage, you'll need to show you have a regular income.
+And, if you don't have one already, this means getting a job.

-While it may be tempting to hold out for a position in the career you want to pursue over the long-term, if your goal is to buy a property, you need to get some money coming in, which means starting work as soon as possible, even if it is not your ideal role.
+Especially if you've recently graduated, it might be tempting to hold off for the career you want to pursue over the long-term.
+But if your main goal is to buy a property, you might need to take any job now.

 2. Pay down debt

 Once you have money coming in, the first priority is to pay down any debt.